-Where Blockchain is Stored?
+Where Is Blockchain Stored?

 Why Do We Store Data on Blockchain?